Ismaestro/angular-example-app/README.md

 npm run release:major       | Create a new major release using standard-version npm run ci                  | Execute linter, tests and production builds npm run deploy              | Build the app and deploy it to firebase hosting

+## Apply this to your project

+I've created a medium post where you can find like a tutorial to apply this concepts to your own project.
+[Check it here](https://medium.com/@ismaestro/angular-7-example-app-with-angularcli-angular-universal-i18n-official-firebase-66deac2dc31e), and let me know what you've think.

 ## Bugs and feature requests